Chester County DUI Bail Information

 What Happens After Posting Bail

-• When you must appear in court: You will be given a court date and time.
-It is crucial to appear on time and prepared.
+- When you must appear in court: You will be given a notice of your court date, time, and location.
+It is crucial to attend all scheduled hearings.

 Special Considerations in Chester County